Hot Gossip: Recordings

 In 1978, during their initial impact period on The Kenny Everett Video Show, Hot Gossip, featuring Sarah Brightman on lead vocals, recorded "I Lost My Heart to a Starship Trooper", a disco song written by Jeff Calvert and Geraint Hughes.
 The song reached number 6 on the UK Singles Chart.
 In 1981, the group recorded a cover version of Suzanne Fellini's "Love on the Phone", and the same year released the synth-pop album Geisha Boys and Temple Girls, produced by former Human League and then current Heaven 17/BEF member Martyn Ware.

 The Very Hot Gossip Show

 Produced by Burton and Telecast for Channel 4 in 1982, this one-hour special was one of the highest rated shows for Channel 4 that year.

 Film appearance

 The group appeared in the film The Golden Lady (1979).
-Members of the group appear in several scenes performing dance sequences in the Pet Shop Boys 1987 Jack Bond directed feature film It Couldn't Happen Here.
+Members of the group appear in several scenes performing dance sequences in the Pet Shop Boys' 1987 Jack Bond-directed feature film It Couldn't Happen Here.

 Style

 Hot Gossip were noted for the risqué nature of their costumes and dance routines, designed and choreographed by Phillips, especially considering the early evening timeslot for The Kenny Everett Video Show.
-The male dancers were handsome and black and the female members were attractive and white.